 Each key blob contains an ACL that determines what services can be performed on that key.
-This ACL can require a certificate from a nCipher Security Officer authorizing the action.
+This ACL can require a certificate from an nShield Security Officer authorizing the action.
 Some actions including writing tokens always require a certificate.

-nCipher Security Officer
+nShield Security Officer

-The nCipher Security Officer (NSO) is responsible for overall security of the module.
+The nShield Security Officer (NSO) is responsible for overall security of the module.